 (2) The contract between the provider and the customer for remunerated services comes as a result of the customer's order on the internet via the website at www.g-portal.com, other electronic, or telephone ordering methods according to the following conditions.
 The presentation and promotion on the website of the provider does not constitute a binding offer to conclude a contract.
 By submitting an order by clicking the "Order Now" button, the customer submits a legally binding request to the provider.
 Before submitting the order, the customer can change his data at any time.
 The provider accepts the customer's order by submitting an order confirmation electronically to the given customer e-mail address.
 A contract also comes into effect when the provider provides the service to the customer and the customer uses it.

-(3) The provider reserves the right not to conclude contracts with customers from the following countries and territories: North Korea, Syria, Sudan, Iran, Cuba, and the so called People’s Republics of Donetsk and Luhansk and Crimea.
+(3) The provider reserves the right not to conclude contracts with customers from the following countries and territories: North Korea, Syria, Sudan, Iran, Cuba, Russia, and the so-called People’s Republics of Donetsk and Luhansk, as well as the Crimea peninsula.
 The Customer undertakes not to use the Provider’s services, neither directly nor indirectly, if the Customer is located in these countries or territories.
 Furthermore, the Customer undertakes not to distribute the Provider’s services to third parties from the above-mentioned countries or territories.
 The Provider expressly points out that a violation of this undertaking could trigger legal consequences such as claims to compensation for damages and/or the exercise of special termination rights to which the Provider is entitled within the meaning of Clause 6 of these GTCs.
 The Provider reserves the right to adjust the list of countries and territories mentioned above at its own discretion as a result of changes in factual and political circumstances.
 The Provider will inform the affected customers of any adjustment with reasonable notice in advance.
 The Provider reserves the right for the subsequently included countries and territories not to conclude contracts with customers originating from there.
 The obligations and legal consecquences stipulated in these GTCs, such as, in particular but not limited to, claims for compensation and the Provider’s special termination rights, also apply to customers form countries and territories subsequently included.

 (4) The Provider will perform an ongoing sanctions-list-screening based on the data communicated by the Customer to ensure that the Customer is not subject to applicable government sanctions.
 A Customer is affected by applicable government sanctions within the meaning of this provision if the Provider cannot reliably ensure that the Customer is not a natural person or company that is listed on so-called sanctions lists and is thus subject of applicable government sanctions.
 In this context, the Provider reserves the right not to conclude contracts with customers affected by government sanctions.
 The Provider expressly points out the Customer’s obligation according to Clause 2 (3), (4) of these GTCs to communicate data completely and correctly as well as to update that data constantly.
 Furthermore, the Provider expressly points out that a violation of these undertakings could trigger legal consequences such as claims to compensation and/or the exercise of special termination rights to which the Provider is entitled within the meaning of Clause 6 of these GTCs.